biterbilen/redditonomy/README.md

 subreddit | str
 name | str

-- 0.9TB of comments for batch model processing
+- 1TB of comments for batch model processing

-## Relevant Technologies and Concepts
-S3, Spark, SparkML, PostgreSQL, Machine-learning, AirFlow, Redis

-## Proposed Architecture
+## Data Pipeline Architecture
-- Raw sections of yearly data stored on S3.
+- Raw data stored on S3 broken down by year, month
-- Spark will batch ingest the comment data and store preprocessed results in PostgreSQL
+- Data is pre-prcessed in Spark with intermediate results stored in S3
+- A SparkML Pipeline consisting of a Tokenizer, StopWordsRemover, CountVectorizer, and LDA is applied on a subreddit-by-week-by-week filtered Spark Dataframe, with results stored in PostgreSQL
-- Batch SparkML jobs will run builds for weekly data and store results in PostgresQL
+- SparkML jobs are run using Luigi for the workflow manager
-- Redis cache will sit on top of PostgreSQL database to limit direct db interaction
+- Redis is used as a caching layer to reduce latency and load on the PostgreSQL database
-- Batch jobs will be mediated by AirFlow
-- Flask will query and present the data
+- UI is served up using Flask
 <img src="./img/architecture.png" width="400px"/>

 ## Discovering Topics in a Corpus